Lucas04-nhr/HUST-China_2024/wiki/notebook.md

 - Configure M9 culture medium with soybean reconciled oil as the carbon source to culture *Pseudomonas putida* KT2440 rhlA-rhlB-pVLT33 and *Pseudomonas putida* KT2440 pVLT33.

+Prepare the plate for TCL of rhamnolipid.

 **September 6th**

 - Add anthrone-sulfuric acid to a certain amount of *Pseudomonas putida* KT2440 rhlA-rhlB-pVLT33 suspension and *Pseudomonas putida* KT2440 pVLT33 suspension, and detect the production of rhamnolipid through ELIASA.

+Conduct TCL to test the existance of rhamnolipid.

 ## PET Degradation Efficiency Validation